HugoJacq/ABL_response_to_SST_front/README.md

 ### 3.2 What is the plan ?
 Plotting the figures requires some data post processing.
 In a first time, a few files are built.
 Then data from those files are used to plot the figures.
 The user cannot plot figures without these files.
-There are height python script that you can found here [link to files]:
+There are height python script that you can found [here](https://github.com/HugoJacq/ABL_response_to_SST_front/tree/main/Post_process):
 - `analyse.py` is the main program.
 This is where you can chose what to plot.
 - `module_building_files.py` were function to produce files for the post process
 - `module_cst.py` gather all constants like gravitational acceleration, gas constants, ...